TricksterJoe/Noticeme-Echosystem/README.md

 - Set up item groups to cast (e.g 2x, 1.5x, etc)
 - Automatically set up summons

 ## Notes

 - In order for the script to recognize that the Use Inventory is opened, you'd have to use an indentifier, this could be found under script_lib/images/InventoryHelper/UseIdentifier.png
 - Example scripts will provided (Shadower/Nightwalker)
 - Detailed example scripts with comments will also be provided
+- Yes, it is messy as i never intended it to be used by a broader audience other then myself... so feel free to ask anything on Noticeme server and ill be happy to try and answer it.
 - Enjoy